Certora/Documentation/docs/prover/changelog/report_changelog.md

 ### Fixed Bugs

-- [bug] The re-run button was reported to not function for non-certora users.
+- [bug] The re-run button was reported to not function for non-Certora users.
 This has been fixed.

 2.4.1 (Oct 6, 2024)
 ---------------------------